alterNERDtive/VoiceAttack-profiles/docs/EliteAttack.md

   Well, you know the drill by now.
 * `[find;target] nearest mission system`: Targets the nearest system that has a mission target.
+* `how many jumps left`: Announces the jumps left on a neutron trip (requires SpanshAttack) or a course plotted via the galaxy map.
 * `plot course;[target;] next [waypoint;way point]`: Plots a course to the text in your clipboard.
 * `target [bug killer;colonia;dav’s hope;explorer’s anchorage;jackson's lighthouse;jameson’s cobra;robigo;shinrarta dezhra;sagittarius a*;shinrarta;sothis]`: